writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 This is great for any company that is looking for contributors to their open source projects.

 - **Logistics**: The Writing Day is Sunday only.

+Benefits
+^^^^^^^^

+* Your sponsor logo will be shown on the stage during all staff presentations as a Writing Day sponsor (opening, closing).
+* We will mention your company as the Writing Day sponsor on Twitter from the official Write the Docs account

 Inquiries
 =========